Nexmo/nexmo-developer/_partials/stitch/guides/simple-conversation/javascript.md

 To test your application:

 1. Run a local webserver using `static`, `http-server` or any that is convenient.
-2. Load `localhost:8080` in two side-by-side browser windows.
+2. Load `localhost:8080` (where `8080` is a port number and it can be different like `3000` etc) in two side-by-side browser windows.
 This will automatically load `index.html`.
 3. Type any user name and click the Login button.
 4. Type a message and send it.
 You can create a two-way conversation by switching between the browser tabs or windows.